adamsilver/adamsilver.io-jekyll/_drafts/2014-04-01-javascript-namespacing.md

 1. Structure
 2. Minimising globals

-By introducting a root namespace for the application we are only introducing one global variable minimising the risk of collision with other globals.
+By introducting a root namespace for the application we are only introducing one global variable minimising the risk of collision with other globals which

 Defining a namespace is as simple as defining a variable and assigning an object literal.
 Typically, over-engineered solutions [[0](#ref0)] are proposed but best avoided as follows: